danielholmes839/chess-sms/README.md

-# Hack The North 2021 - "ChesSMS"
+# Chess Puzzles Over SMS - Hack The North 2021

 [Watch the Demo!](https://youtu.be/5lVBIMsYSuU)

-Allows users to solve chess puzzles by texting **613-704-4683** the following commands:
+I created an application that allows users to solve chess puzzles by texting **613-704-4683** the following commands:

 ```bash
 commands